 Our progress report template for Google Sheets pulls information out of your work tools and represents it visually so you can quickly tell how a project is going.
 The charts track the workload of individual collaborators, task progress by tool, and more.

 You can get this template here and make a copy for your own report.
-You’ll find these three tables in the template:
+You’ll find these five tables in the template:

 - Instructions: This table gives you an overview of how the template works, as well as instructions for using Unito with it.

 - Project progress report: This is the star of the show, the table where the actual reporting happens.
 It’s where you’ll find the charts and graphs built for tracking your project.

 - Task statistics: In this table, you’ll find every piece of information you need to know about the tasks you’ve synced to this report.